If you’ve been invited for interview, you’ll have a better chance of getting the job if you’re prepared.

 - written information provided in an alternative format

 - specialist equipment for any test situations or interview exercises (eg screen magnifiers)

 - We’ll tell you if you need to prepare for a test or a presentation.

 During the interview

-The interview panel will usually consist of two or more people who work in the area that you've applied to join.
-During the interview, they’ll ask you:
+The interview panel will usually have two or more people.
+They'll work in the area that you've applied to join.
+During the interview they’ll ask you:

 - a standard set of questions relating to the essential criteria of the role

 - specific questions about your responses on the job application form